iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/live-experiments.md

 experiment updates.
 The access token must be present in any request that sends data to the Iterative Studio ingestion endpoint.
 Requests with missing or incorrect access tokens are rejected with an appropriate HTTP error code and error message.

 The access token is also used by DVC to notify Iterative Studio when you push experiments using `dvc exp push`.

-Once you [create your access token], pass it to your experiment.
+### Create and manage access token

+Open your user profile page.
+In the `Studio access token` section, click on `Generate new token`.
+You can also regenerate or delete your access token.

+The option to delete the access token is also available when you change your password, so that you can reset all your access credentials at once.
+This is handy if you suspect that your account security may have been compromised.

+### Provide access token to experiment

 If you are running the experiment locally, you can set the token in your [DVC config].
 For example, to set it globally for all of a user's projects:

 ```cli
 $ dvc config --global studio.token ***